casper-network/docs-archive/implementation/serialization-standard.rst

    - E.g. ``List()`` serializes as ``0x00000000``
    - E.g. ``List(1u32, 2u32, 3u32)`` serializes as ``0x03000000010000000200000003000000``

-- A fixed-length list of values serializes as simply the concatenation of the serialized elements.
+- A fixed-length list of values serializes as the concatenation of the serialized elements.
 Unlike a variable-length list, the length is not included in the serialization because it is statically known by the type of the value.

    - E.g. ``[1u32, 2u32, 3u32]`` serializes as ``0x010000000200000003000000``